MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 ---
-title: Add natural language understanding to your bot - Bot Service
+title: Add natural language understanding to your bot - Bot Framework SDK
 description: Learn how to use LUIS for natural language understanding with the Bot Framework SDK.
 keywords: Language Understanding, LUIS, intent, recognizer, entities, middleware
 author: JonathanFingold